Anthony joined WFD in August 2014. He is responsible for the overall direction and performance of the Foundation.

 Sophia’s role in WFD builds on her international experience.
 She was the Programme Manager for International IDEA’s Support to Electoral Processes and Democracy programme based in Myanmar.
 During this period she also designed and secured funding for a parliamentary support programme working with the Joint Public Accounts Committee.
 Sophia spent three and a half years working in Myanmar before moving to the UK.

-Prior to this, Sophia worked for the Federal Parliament of Australia for five years, with the Senate Committee Office serving on the Finance and Public Administration Committee and subsequently with as a Researcher with the Parliamentary Library of Australia.
+Prior to this, Sophia worked for the Federal Parliament of Australia for five years, with the Senate Committee Office serving on the Finance and Public Administration Committee and subsequently as a Researcher with the Parliamentary Library of Australia.

 Sophia is a published researcher on election systems and processes, and on parliamentary procedure and has particular interest in inclusive politics.
+Sophia holds a Master of Public Policy (Policy Analysis) from the Australian National University, awarded with Merit and a Bachelor of Arts (Gender Studies) from the University of Melbourne.

 Graeme also heads WFD’s research programme, overseeing a portfolio of partnerships and activities linked to democracy and governance research.
 He presents regularly at international conferences and workshops, sharing WFD’s lessons and findings.